Transfer Credit Evaluation

 Transfer students are welcome to call our office to find out if the classes they are currently taking or plan to take are transferable.

-Please click here to view program descriptions and curriculum charts for all degree programs offered at Monmouth.
+Please take some time to view program descriptions and curriculum charts for all degree programs offered at Monmouth.

 CLEP, Advanced Placement, Portfolio, and Life Experience credits may be accepted following review by the appropriate academic department.
 The Office of Undergraduate Admission recommends that transfer students make an appointment with an admission counselor to get a more accurate assessment of transfer credit possibilities.